serega-s/serega-s/README.md

 <br/>
 🌱 I’m currently learning FullStack Web development
 <br />
-👯 I’m open for freelance projects and now looking for a job.
+👯 I’m open for freelance projects and currently looking for a job.

 <br/>
 <h2>About me:</h2>